pdjr-signalk-plugins/pgn130316/README.md

 Versions of Signal K released before March 2022 lack the ability to process PGN 130316.

-Later versions of Signal K process PGN 130316 messages in the following
+Later versions of Signal K handle PGN 130316 messages in a limited way.
-way:

 1. Temperature readings are inserted into Signal K at locations derived by translating PGN 130316 ```Temperature Source``` field values into node paths using this [mapping](https://github.com/SignalK/n2k-signalk/blob/master/temperatureMappings.js).
-   Lack of support in the mapping for multiple sensor instances across all temperature sources raises the possibility of data loss.
+   Lack of support in the mapping for multiple sensor instances across all temperature sources raises the possibility of data loss and, inevitably, the mapping locations may not be to everyone's taste.

-2. PGN 130316 ```Temperature``` field data is saved to Signal K under a 'temperature' key.

-3. PGN 130316 ```Set Temperature``` field data is not saved to Signal K.
+2. PGN 130316 ```Temperature``` field data is saved to Signal K under a 'temperature' key, but ```Set Temperature``` field data is completely ignored.

-4. PGN 130316 ```Temperature Source``` field data is not saved to Signal K store (although it can be inferred by reversing the mapping described above).
+3. PGN 130316 ```Temperature Source``` and ```Instance``` field data is not saved to the Signal K store (although both values can be inferred by reversing the mapping discussed above.

-5. PGN 130316 ```Instance``` field data is not saved to Signal K (although it can also be inferred by reversing the mapping described above).

-6. Meta data describing temperature node paths is not saved to Signal K.
+4. Meta data describing the created node paths is not generated.

 ## Description

-**pdjr-skplugin-pgn130316** implements an interpolation mechanism for PGN 130316 with the following characteristics.
+**pdjr-skplugin-pgn130316** implements a comprehensive interpolation mechanism for PGN 130316.

-1. Temperature readings are inserted into Signal K at locations derived by translating PGN 130316 ```Temperature Source``` field values into node paths using a user-defined mapping capable of fully supporting PGN 130316.
+1. Temperature readings are inserted into Signal K at locations derived by translating PGN 130316 ```Temperature Source``` field values into node paths using a user-defined, fully parameterised, mapping.

-2. PGN 130316 ```Temperature``` field data is saved to Signal K under a 'temperature' key.
+2. PGN 130316 ```Temperature``` and ```Set Temperature``` field data is used to create 'temperature' and 'setTemperature' keys under the generated node path.

-3. PGN 130316 ```Set Temperature``` data is saved to Signal K under a 'setTemperature' key.

-4. PGN 130316 ```Temperature Source``` data is saved to Signal K as meta data property 'source'.
+3. PGN 130316 ```Temperature Source``` and ```Instance``` data is saved as meta data associated with the generated keys.

-5. PGN 130316 ```Instance``` data is saved to Signal K as meta data property 'instance'.

-6. Meta data properties 'unit' and 'description' are saved to Signal K.
+4. 'unit' and 'description' properties are also included in the key meta data.

 ## Plugin configuration